ftsrg-bta/lab-ethereum/guide.md

 Then `getBalance` should return 10000000000000000000 (Wei).
 Calling `transactions` should return 1.
 If you switch to a different account and call `getBalance` you should see 0.
-If you try to withdraw, the transaction should fail due to the `require`.
+If you try to `withdraw`, the transaction should fail due to the `require`.
-Switching back to the previous account, `deposit` should work (for no more than 10 Ether).
+Switching back to the previous account, `withdraw` should work (for no more than 10 Ether).

 If you make modifications to the contract, don't forget to compile and deploy again!
+You can also take a look at other plug-ins, such as the _Solidity static analysis_, the _Solidity unit testing_ or the _Debugger_.